Dr. Fitzhugh Mullan

 Fitz’s writings have served as an inspiration and call to action.
 His first book, White Coat, Clenched Fist, is an anthem for medical activism.
 His second book, Vital Signs: A Young Doctor’s Struggle with Cancer, captured his deeply personal experience as a patient.
 His 1985 New England Journal of Medicine piece, “Seasons of Survival: Reflections of a Physician with Cancer,” was a call to arms for the survivorship movement and he went on to found the National Coalition for Cancer Survivorship.

 In more recent years, Fitz continued to advance health equity through his academic and public policy work.
 He made significant contributions to research and federal policy, including Congressional testimony that resulted in the Teaching Health Centers program in the Affordable Care Act.

-He founded the Beyond Flexner Alliance, our growing movement to advance the social mission in health professions education.
+He founded the Beyond Flexner Alliance (now Social Mission Alliance), our growing movement to advance the social mission in health professions education.

 Today and moving forward, we honor his work, his life, and his call to persist in the face of inequity.
 We and the world are better because of him and we will miss him greatly.

 “It is as if we have invented sophisticated techniques to save people from drowning, but once they have been pulled from the water, we leave them on the dock to cough and splutter on their own in the belief that we have done all that we can.”